Welcome to the University Volunteer Program!

 - Pre-conditions to insurance over

-Volunteers should be registered with the External Relations Branch.
+Volunteers should be registered with the Division of External Engagement.
 Cover only applies to events officially organised by and under the control of the University, and volunteer activities undertaken with the knowledge and approval of the University.

 - Personal accident insurance